ITensor/website/docs/recipes/measure_mps.md

 any imaginary parts.
 The way we do this is simple:

 <code>
-ITensor bra = conj(primesite(ket));
+ITensor bra = conj(primed(ket,Site));
 </code>

-The `primesite` function is what turns the ket into a row vector (because it will contract with the row index of our operator), and `conj` does the conjugation.
+The `primed` function is what turns the ket into a row vector (because it will contract with the row index of our operator), and `conj` does the conjugation.
+The argument `Site` passed to primed tells it to prime Site-type indices only.
 Now we are ready to measure the expectation value of `sz(j)` by using the inner product function `Dot`:

 <code>
 Real szj = Dot(bra, szj_op*ket);
 </code>

-Let's do another, more complicated measurement that will require our kets to be representing information on two sites `j` and `j+1`.
+Let's do another, more complicated measurement that will require our kets to be representing information <!--'-->
+on two sites `j` and `j+1`.
 The vector product S(j) dot S(j+1) will do just fine.
 In terms of the z-component and raising and lowering operators, S(j) dot S(j+1) = `sz(j)*sz(j+1) + 0.5*( sp(j)*sm(j+1) + sp(j+1)*sm(j) )`.
-For example, one of the operators we'll need is
+For example, one of the operators we'll need is <!--'-->

 <code>
 ITensor spm_op = model.sp(j)*model.sm(j+1);